AI in EHR Software: Predictive Analytics & Clinical Decision Support

 InteroperabilityBrittle HL7 point-to-point feeds, batch ETL, silent drift that goes undetected for daysFHIR-native APIs, event streams, and agent-orchestrated exchange are treated as continuous product work

-Patient engagementPortal logins, reactive replies, mass email outreach with no personalizationProactive nudges, AI chatbots, RPM-driven alerts routed to clinical review by urgency
+Patient engagementPortal logins, reactive replies, mass email outreach with no personalizationProactive nudges, AI chatbots, and RPM-driven alerts routed to clinical review by urgency

 Coding and billingManual ICD-10 selection, frequent denials, weeks-long claim cyclesNLP-driven code suggestion, denial-pattern learning, near-real-time payer interaction